canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/hard/q5/QuestionText.md

     - A `toString` method which returns a `String` describing the `Animal` object.
 It should be of the format `"x has DNA y"` where x is the **name** attribute and y is the **DNASequence** attribute of the `Animal`
-    - A `clone` method which accepts an `Animal` object as input and changes the **DNASequence** of the object the method is called upon to that of the input object's **DNASequence**
+    - A `clone` method which accepts an `Animal` object as input and changes the **DNASequence** of the object the method is called upon to that of the input object's **DNASequence**.
+This method does not return anything
     - A `mutate` method which accepts an `Animal` object as input and change the **DNASequence** of the object the method is called upon to a combination of the original sequence and the input object's sequence.
 Build the new DNA sequence by interleaving the original sequence first with the input object's sequence following.
 For example, if the original sequence is "ABCDE" and the input sequence is "VWXYZ", then the combined sequence becomes "AVBWCXDYEZ".
 On the other hand, if the original sequence is a longer sequence such as "ABCDE" and the input sequence is "XYZ", then the combined sequence becomes "AXBYCZDE".
 Finally, if the original sequence is a shorter sequence such as "ABC" and the input sequence is "VWXYZ", then the combined sequence becomes "AVBWCXYZ".
+      This method does not return anything

 # TestExperiment Class